xnotepp/xnote/README.md

 * There are developer tools included in Thunderbird for debugging - menu is presumably called "Tools" or "Extra" and then "developer tools" (not using the English version).

+* Since TB moved to the new extension system in 78, you can also 'temporarily' load (and reload upon changes) an addon during development.
+It is not necessary to pack it as an xpi nor to copy it into the profile folder.
+After a restart of TB, it will be 'gone'.
+Do this by Extra (or Tools)->developer toolbox->temporarily install adon

 ---
 vim:spelllang=en